m3sserschmitt/libcryptography/README.md

 `cd /path/to/local/repository`

+Then

+`cd build`

-You are ready to build the library.
-Type command:
+You are ready to build the library:

 `make`

-Last command will create the file `./build/lib/libcryptography.so.*` which can be linked in other C/C++ projects.
+Last command will create the file `./build/libcryptography.so.*` which can be linked in other C/C++ projects.

 You can check if everything works fine using command: